bbauska/CAD101en/README.md

 After you have made all the changes and committed them, it is time to push the changes to the GitHub.

-**git push** will sync all the changes made till now to your online GitHub repository.
+<b>git push</b> will sync all the changes made till now to your online
+GitHub repository.

 Run the command \"git push\"